 Whether a Hoshin expert or novice, running your first or hundredth Hoshin workshop, there are always learning opportunities to be found.
 Read on to discover how you can prepare for your policy deployment sessions with renewed confidence.

-When running a workshop of any kind – be it a Kaizen event or a brainstorming session – proper preparation is the foundation for creating meaningful conversations, learning and improvements.
+When running a workshop of any kind – whether a Kaizen event or a brainstorming session – proper preparation is the foundation for creating meaningful conversations, learning, and improvements.

 With a strategy execution framework such as Hoshin Kanri, you are required to take your business on a journey.

-Not only is it a framework transplanted from a different culture, but it is also an approach that requires a truly different mindset from simply running businesses on a daily basis.
+Not only is it a framework transplanted from a different culture, but it is also an approach that requires a truly different mindset from running daily businesses.

-This detour from typical thinking around goal setting, plan execution, and performance reviews is one where education, clarity, alignment, and rigor must prevail.
+This detour from typical thinking around goal setting, plan execution, and performance reviews are one where education, clarity, alignment, and rigor must prevail.

 What is a Hoshin Kanri workshop?